 If snowboarding or skiing is too fast-paced for your liking, then you can give snowshoeing a go.
 It is a different experience altogether, you would have to strap on a pair of oversized shoes and just wander off into the snow-filled landscape.
 The shoes distribute the body’s weight evenly onto the snow, which helps you walk on snow rather than sinking in it.
 You can enjoy the magical landscapes whilst snowshoeing.

-8. Finland: Stay In An Igloo Or Ice Hotel
+8. Stay In An Igloo Or Ice Hotel

-If you like to experience the traditional Finnish cuisine, then make you sure try the roasted reindeer with mashed potatoes, topped off with lingonberry sauce, which is considered to be a popular lunch dish here in Finland.
+If you like to experience the traditional Finnish cuisine, then make you sure try the roasted reindeer with mashed potatoes, topped off with lingonberry sauce, which is considered to be a popular lunch dish here and can be found in most of the restaurants in Finland.
 Meats such as reindeer, bear, and elk are commonly served throughout the country’s restaurants.
 Finland also has some amazing berries which you should definitely give a try.
 Also, if you’re thinking of what to wear in Finland in winter, we’d suggest take really warm clothes!

 Winter Clothing In Finland

 If you aren’t used to travelling in extremely cold weather, then we advise you carry an extra pair of warm clothes to keep you nice and warm, during your visit to Finland in winter.
 It is best that you come prepared during your visit by packing warm clothes to keep you warm, given the winter temperature in Finland.
 A full dry survival suit is usually considered as winter clothing in Finland as it keeps your body insulated.

 You will never run short of things to do in Finland in winter with our list of winter activities in this whimsical winter wonderland.
 Your vacation to Finland in winter will truly be spectacular if you include these unique winter activities.
 Embrace the Finnish way of life on your trip to Finland.

 Frequently Asked Questions About Finland In Winter